retreaver/core-api-docs/source/index.html.md

 **Nested Attribute: Menu Option**

-Only include Menu Options if you want to override the campaign settings.
+Only include Menu Options if you want to override the Campaign settings.
 See [Campaign](#create-a-campaign) for more details.

-If you do include menu options, the `inherited` attribute on them will be set to `false`.
+If you do include Menu Options, the `inherited` attribute on them will be set to `false`.

 Parameter | Type | Default | Required | Description